All You Need to Know About Postage Meters

 - track costs for specific mailing campaigns

-It has been calculated that using a postage meter can save your business up to 20 percent in mailing costs over time.
+It has been calculated that using postage meters can save your business up to 20 percent in mailing costs over time.

 What happens if something goes wrong with my postage meter?